 Please also check out my video on YouTube that talks about my experience and how I have regained my health after switching to a personalized diet based on my blood type and genetic attributes: http://bit.ly/erc_veganism2

-If this article resonated and you’d like more just like it, sign up for my Eat Right with Louisa Newsletter.
+If this article resonated with you, sign up for my Eat Right with Louisa Newsletter.
 You’ll receive a free mini-course on How to Eat Your Way to Optimal Health.
 It teaches you how to choose the right food that is tailored for your unique body type, so you will reach your health goals in the most efficient way without wasting any effort or money.

 Join my newsletter